Wendy with Maria Shriver at the trailer park on the TODAY Show |

 "What was notable was his endurance.
 Everyone else took breaks; Abbott just kept blasting away.
 His shoulder, I caught myself thinking, is going to be black-and-blue tomorrow."

 Now, the cover photo for the issue shows Abbott with an over/under shotgun.
 Abbott's shooting habits would be masochistic if he were using full-house 12-gauge loads in an over/under.
 But that doesn't seem to be the reality.
 The over-under looks to be just for show.
 Other pictures indicate that the weapon he actually used when the reporter was on hand is a Remington 1100.
 This makes for a VERY different shooting experience than an over/under.
 The gas-operated autoloader soaks up a great deal of what could be a punishing recoil with an over/under.
+The story opens with the writer describing his adventure shooting clay pigeons with the candidate.
+This is the central metaphor for his portrait of an "overcomer" who had faced devastating setbacks and come out on top.

 The missing detail here is what they were using for shells.
 If they were using skeet loads, then this business about Abbott's "endurance" under fire is, at best, mistaken.
 Skeet loads, designed for shooting clay pigeons, are light and pleasant to shoot.
 Yes, you can go round-after-round without flinching or fear of mangling your shoulder.